 That’s it.
 That’s the whole poem.

-The woman-and-swan motif would pop up again in Caligula but the humorless editors would cut it out
+Leda and the Swan would pop up again in Caligula but the humorless bosses would cut it out.

 And why not?